mindspore-ai/docs/tutorials/source_en/beginner/train.md

 Next, we define the `train_loop` function for training and the `test_loop` function for testing.

-To use functional automatic differentiation, we need to define the forward function `forward_fn` and use `ops.value_and_grad` to obtain the differentiation function `grad_fn`.
+To use functional automatic differentiation, we need to define the forward function `forward_fn` and use `mindspore.value_and_grad` to obtain the differentiation function `grad_fn`.
 Then, we encapsulate the execution of the differentiation function and the optimizer into the `train_step` function, and then just iterate through the dataset for training.

 ```python
 def train_loop(model, dataset, loss_fn, optimizer):